About the course

 The provision of supervision, where required, is subject to the following points:

-- The allocation of graduate supervision is the responsibility of the Centre for Doctoral Training and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+- The allocation of graduate supervision is the responsibility of the Doctoral Training Partnership and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

-- Under exceptional circumstances a supervisor may be found outside the Centre for Doctoral Training.
+- Under exceptional circumstances a supervisor may be found outside the Doctoral Training Partnership.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include sabbatical leave, maternity leave or change in employment.